 - 1. Test the examples from the laboratory.
 Ask your TA if you have any problems in connecting the wires. - 2.
-Using a light sensor, implement a night light functionality: adjust the brightness of the LED (using PWM), so that it increases when the ambient light decreases. - 3.
-Using the micros() function, compare the conversion speed of the analogRead(0 function and read_adc() given in example 3.
-Change prescaler values, using the ADPS bits, and observe the effect on the measured time. - 4.
-Measure the temperature using the analog sensor and the digital sensor from the previous lab.
-Using the digital sensor as a reference, make an automatic calibration procedure (compute the offset between sensors), which will run continuously if a button is pressed.
-When the button is released, the system will use the computed offset to correct the analog value, and display it side by side with the digital one.
+Using a light sensor, implement using Arduino functions and AVR instructions a night light functionality: adjyst the brightness of the LED (using PWM) inverse proportionally with the brightness falling onto the sensor. - 3.
+Using the micros() function, compare the conversion speed of the analogRead(0 function and read_adc() given in example 3. - 4.
+Build a thermostat system: by using the buttons set the desired temperature (set temp.